Risk Assessment

 6.Medical Risk Assessment

-Event and Mecical, mobile phones to communicate with marshals) Time of year, anticipated weather conditions (July – warm dry/wet) Provision of drinking water, (drinking water at race HQ, 5km, clamour bridge (just before 8km) and the finish).
-Baggage storage at Race HQ.
-Shelter at the Budliegh Salterton Cricket Club.Sweeper – to walk/run behind the last runner.
+‘Run Britain’ Road Race Handbook 2010.
+The key issues to be considered are: Number, profile (350, Range from experienced club runners to novices – over 15 years of age) Course distance and configuration (10km.
+1 loop) Vehicular access for treatment and transportation of casualties – on-course based at SW Water Treatment Works (between 5-6km see map) and at the finish area Proximity to local NHS Accident and Emergency hospital (20 mins, Exeter).
+Who will be informed the run is taking place.
+Past incident data (1 in 2015 – cut eye) Availability of communications (Radio’s to communicate with Alliance-Pioneer, mobile phones to communicate with marshals) Time of year, anticipated weather conditions (May – warm dry/wet) Provision of drinking water, (drinking water at race HQ, 5km, clamour bridge (just before 8km) and the finish).
+Baggage storage at Race HQ..Sweeper – to walk/run behind the last runner.
 Sweeper to notify each marshal he passes that the last runner has passed.
 Marshals, please take back to race HQ the markers and any race material in their area and any they pass on their way back to race HQ.
-The Sweeper will stay behind the last runner, if he passes any injured runner he must inform the race organiser of the runner’s number and the problem who will inform Event and Medical to attend the scene, he will phone the nearest marshal to stay with the runner until Event and Medical has arrived.
+The Sweeper will stay behind the last runner, if he passes any injured runner he must inform Alliance-Pioneer to attend the scene, he will phone the nearest marshal to stay with the runner until Alliance-Pioneer has arrived.
 The Sweeper will stay with the injured runner until the marshal arrives.
 The sweeper will phone 999 if it is an emergency and then phone marshals to come to site to stay with injured runner until medical personal arrives to the scene.
 Unless an incident has arisen for the run course to be stopped the sweeper will continue along the course until the finish.
 He will then inform the race organiser the course is clear of runners or any issues and any runners numbers who he has come across that have dropped out of the run.
 See route map overleaf with marshal positions.
-All marshals to phone race organiser – Jane – 07814009918 if any incident.
-Jane to action e.g Event and Mecical, 999, provisions.
+All marshals to phone Alliance-Pioneer and Jane Newman if any incident..
 Medical post at race HQ/finish and at 5.5km – South West Water Treatment works .
-2 Qualified first aider registered medical professional at each post.
+2 paramedic teams at each post.
 Procedure the medical personnel will take to get to casualty Start to race HQ – vehicle access Race HQ to White Bridge – on foot White bridge – 5km – 4×4 access via the coast foot path, via pynes farm.
 5km to SW Water plant – by foot no vehicle access.
 SW Water Plant to 7km – vehicle access 7km – Clamour Bridge – On Foot River otter to White Bridge – On Foot/Air ambulance Vehicular access is poor along many sections of the run.
 Event and Medical has been made aware.
 The nearest Emergency Department is the Royal Devon & Exeter Hospital, Barrack Road, Exeter.
 The approximate distance would mean around 20 minutes drive time under normal conditions.
 The location of the course presents no black spots for mobile phone use.
 Weather conditions appear to be suitable for this level of competition.
 Provisions for fluids are available at the start / finish and at 5km and clammer bridge, just before 8km.
 With this information at hand there will be a vehicle equipped to deal with minor injuries and the provision for immediate response to a serious medical condition E.g. Cardiac arrest would seem suitable for this level of event.
 In the event of a serious incident, the contingency plan should be to abandon / stop the event as the response unit would be unable to divert to another major incident.
 Any minor injuries would then be triaged after dealing with the major incident.
-This assessment has been compiled with previous data, the Run Britain Guidelines, the medical provider Event and Medical and Jurassic Coast 10k.
+This assessment has been compiled with previous data, the Run Britain Guidelines, the medical provider Alliance-Pioneer and Jurassic Coast 10k.

 Hazard Persons or Items at Risk Risk Evaluation Control Strategy Fatigue.
 Cramp.
 Dehydrated.
 Runners C3 First Aid provision at the finish line equipped to deal with the provision of the condition.
-Serious Medical Condition: E.G; Cardiac Arrest, Stroke etc. Runners or Spectators A3 Marshal to contact Race Organiser who would inform Event and Medical and call 999.
-Event and Medical to attend with relevant equipment available.
+Serious Medical Condition: E.G; Cardiac Arrest, Stroke etc. Runners or Spectators A3 Marshal to contact Race Organiser who would inform Alliance-Pioneer and call 999.
+Alliance-Pioneer to attend with relevant equipment available.
 999 called for extra assistance.
 The race will be abandoned.
 All marshals will be phoned and told to inform runners due to a serious medical condition the race has had to be stopped.
 Runners must walk or run back at their own risk.
 The Sweeper will continue to sweep the course in direction of the run and finish marshal will sweep in alternate direction.
-Marshals to stay in position until sweeper passes to help direct and ask questions Slips Trips and Falls: With 300 Runners expected Potential causes of this problem could include: Poor lighting and uneven ground generally.
+Marshals to stay in position until sweeper passes to help direct and ask questions Slips Trips and Falls: With 350 Runners expected Potential causes of this problem could include: Poor lighting and uneven ground generally.
 Potential injuries will in the main be minor (Cuts, Grazes Etc) with a slight chance of more serious injuries (Fractures).
 Runners or Spectators C1 / B3 With runners and spectators of this capacity it should be assumed that at some stage of the day an incident may occur.
 The control strategy should therefore be two fold, firstly prevent or reduce the likelihood of an incident & secondly a plan of action in case of an incident occurring.
 Routes will be walked prior to event to ensure the route is clearly marked and major hazards are highlighted by a sign to the runner During the set up phase of the event safety co-ordinator(s) will monitor sites to ensure that trip hazards are controlled / highlighted this will be done with the use of hazard tape, or signs.
 Throughout the event safety co-ordinator(s) will monitor conditions and where necessary implement controls.
-First aid cover for the event is being supplied through Event and Medical Supported by marshals.
+Medical cover for the event is being supplied through Alliance-Pioneer Supported by marshals.
 All agencies will be in communication to ensure casualties get prompt attention.
 Lost Runner Runner A3 Sweeper Runner in place to monitor runners dropping out.
 In the case of a runner dropping out communication back to the finish must be implemented.
 All runner numbers to be checked in and out to identify any missing runners.
 If identified Race Organiser to phone contact number on entry form – if not found to sweep course in both directions, if still missing to inform the police.
 Fire: The risk of fire breaking out is very minimal.
 On this land this will be controlled by the local Fire Brigade.
 Everybody A3 Communication to the Race Direction is essential.
 The race to be abandoned on safety grounds.
 Emergency services to be contacted on 999 by the nearest marshal and race director.
 Cold/Icy Weather: Not relevant for this race.
 Everybody A3 Check weather forecast in lead up to event, inspect course prior to the event, grit/salt sections if necessary.
 Ultimately if course is unsafe to run due to ice/heavy fog or very foul weather then we will postpone the event.
-Runners will be phoned to inform race is cancelled and race organisers will be race HQ to inform any runners who did not get the message for any reason.
+Runners will informed via the website, social media and emails to inform race is cancelled and race organisers will be race HQ to inform any runners who did not get the message for any reason.
 Marshals and all event staff team will be informed Rubbish Disposal: In previous yearsthere has not been a challenge with this.
 Runners / General Public / organisers / volunteers / staff.
 B2 On completion of event, Marshals & Staff to check and clear site.

 7.Race & Route Risk Assessment